Theater Chemnitz: Stadthalle

-Schauspielhaus Chemnitz
+Schauspielhaus

 Located at Zieschestraße 28 (50.8290°N 12.9313°E), the playhouse is a new building, opened in 1980, after the former house burnt down in 1976 and was demolished.
 The repertory is focused on literary drama.
-Its smaller stage in the east wing, opened in 2011, is dedicated to the performance of premieres and contemporary theatre.
+Its smaller stage in the east wing, opened in 2011, is dedicated to the performance of premieres and contemporary theater.

 A smaller stage within the playhouse, formerly Kleine Bühne, is the main venue for the Figurentheater.
-Performances are staged with traditional marionettes, hand puppets, and rod puppets, as well as with free-forms of artistic puppet theatre.
+Performances are staged with traditional marionettes, hand puppets, and rod puppets, as well as with free-forms of artistic puppet theater.